Paulo Garcia (New Zealand politician): First term, 2019–2020

 In February 2018 Garcia and several other "next in line" list candidates attended National's parliamentary caucus meeting to help ease their transition into parliament should they enter during the course of the parliamentary term.
 Garcia later entered Parliament in 2019 upon the resignation of National MP Nuk Korako.
 He was declared elected on 16 May 2019.
 He became New Zealand's first MP of Filipino descent.
-In 2020 he was briefly Deputy Chairperson of the Parliamentary committee on Foreign Affairs, Defense and Trade.
+He is the first person born in the Philippines who has been elected to the national legislature of another country.
+In 2020 he was briefly deputy chairperson of the Parliamentary committee on Foreign Affairs, Defense and Trade and a National Party associate spokesperson on foreign affairs and justice.

 In February 2020 the National Party board decided that Garcia would be a list-only candidate in the 2020 general election.

-During the 2020 election, Garcia lost his seat in Parliament.
+National polled poorly at the election and Garcia lost his seat in Parliament.

+Second term, 2023–present

+Ahead of the 2023 New Zealand general election, Garcia was selected as the National Party candidate for New Lynn again.
+He defeated incumbent Deborah Russell with a final majority of 1,013 votes.

+In early February 2024, Garcia introduced a member's bill that would seek to amend the Crimes Act 1961 to criminalise acts of "coward punching" that led to serious injuries or death.
+His member's bill was supported by Ultimate Fighting Championship (UFC) mixed martial arts fighter Israel Adesanya.